aristanetworks/avd-workshops/workshops/cicd-basics.md

 !!! note
     If the Git `user.name` and `user.email` are set, they may be skipped.
 You can check this by running the `git config --list` command.

-## Create new branch
+## Create a new branch

 In a moment, we will be deploying changes to our environment.
 In reality, updates to a code repository would be done from a development or feature branch.
 We will follow this same workflow.

 !!! note
-    This example will use the branch name of `dc-updates`, if you use your own naming scheme, make sure to make the appropriate updates.
+    This example will use the branch name `dc-updates`.
+If you use a different branch name, update the upcoming examples appropriately.

 ```shell
 git checkout -b dc-updates